grea09/color/article/article.md

 <div class="proof" name="Hypersoundness of SODA POP">
 The proper plan and defect fixing algorithms are obviously convergent.
 The proper plan algorithm cannot iterate more than the number of actions (since duplicates are forbidden) and the defect resolution will fix the finite numbers of defects present in the finite partial plan issued by the proper plan algorithm.

 POP is sound and converges.
 Therefore, if SODA POP converges it will return a valid solution for $P'$.
-In the same way we proved for POP, the new healing process converges because it reduces the number of flaws in the partial plan and since this number is finite, the algorithm converges.
+In the same way we proved for POP, the new healing process converges because it reduces the number of flaws in the partial plan and since this number is finite, the algorithm converges.\qedhere
 </div>

 ## Enhancement for online planning